Below is a list of the questions we are most frequently asked by guests before booking dog sledding trips.

 Are your dogs friendly?

 YES!
-Our dogs interact with hundreds of guests each season, including large school groups and young children.
+Our dogs interact with hundreds of guests each season, including school groups and young children.
 Each dog has its own unique personality and traits.
 Some will immediately want your attention, others take a little longer to warm up - but each one is friendly, happy and loving.
 During your orientation our guides will teach you how to recognize the dogs’ comfort level as you get to know them and how best to approach and interact with them.

 What should I bring?
 How should I dress?